de-passage/blog/_posts/2020-05-09-algebraic-datatypes-cpp.markdown

 tags: c++ metaprogramming algebraic-datatypes
 ---

 While playing with Haskell, I have been intrigued by how easy it is to define and use [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).
 Although the template system makes it fairly straightforward to define this kind of types in C++ using `std::tuple` and `std::variant`, I wanted to experiment with the idea of providing a simple way of manipulating algrebraic data types, free of the clutter of templates.
+The code in this article has been tested with Clang 9.0.0.

 ## Design goals